Dabendorf/INF237-AlgoritmeEngineering/README.md

 - Now add them together backwards (`[i-1] += [i]`) to make a cumulative list
 - Reverse one of the lists and add them together
 - Find the minimum value and how often it appears

+### Dynamic Programming 1

+#### Restaurant Orders
+There are given a list of prices of dishes at a restaurant and a list of bill-sums.
+The task is to find out if it is possible to combine food to come up with that sum.
+If that is possible, output which elements are ordered or that this is ambiguous

+Solution:
+- The solution is knapsack style with weights=values.
+- I create one big dynamic programming array with list size of the biggest bill
+- Also, there is a data structure saving paths to each node.
+- If there are multiple ways, the bill is ambiguous
+- I ran into TimeLimit and MemoryLimit error, so there are a lot of weird tricks and data structure alterations to avoid that
+- Inserting elements into the sorted path lists (sorted to compare them) happens by binary search